Urzulei

-Urzulei (Orthullè) is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 100 km northeast of Cagliari and about 25 km northwest of Tortolì.
-As of 31 December 2004, it had a population of 1,412 and an area of 130.0 km2.
+Urzulei (Orthullè) is a town and comune (municipality) in the province of Ogliastra in the autonomous island region of Sardinia in Italy, located about 100 km northeast of Cagliari and about 25 km northwest of Tortolì.
+It has 1,024 inhabitants.

-The municipality of Urzulei contains the frazione (subdivision) Silana.
+The municipality of Urzulei contains the frazione (subdivision) of Silana.

-Urzulei borders the following municipalities: Baunei, Dorgali, Orgosolo, Talana, Triei.
+Urzulei borders the municipalities of Baunei, Dorgali, Orgosolo, Talana, and Triei.

+Demographics

+As of 2026, the population is 1,024, of which 49.9% are male, and 50.1% are female.
+Minors make up 10.7% of the population, and seniors make up 29.1%.

+Immigration

+As of 2025, immigrants make up 2.4% of the total population.
+The 5 largest foreign countries of birth are Germany, Romania, Kyrgyzstan, Chile, and Ukraine.